SaschaWillems/Vulkan/README.md

 - Hidden treasure scene used in pipeline and debug marker examples by [Laurynas Jurgila](http://www.blendswap.com/user/PigArt)
 - Sibenik Cathedral model by Marko Dabrovic, using updated version by [Kenzie Lamar and Morgan McGuire](http://graphics.cs.williams.edu/data/meshes.xml)
 - Textures used in some examples by [Hugues Muller](http://www.yughues-folio.com)
+- Cerberus gun model used in PBR sample by [Andrew Maximov](http://artisaverb.info/Cerberus.html)
 - Updated compute particle system shader by [Lukas Bergdoll](https://github.com/Voultapher)
 - Vulkan scene model (and derived models) by [Dominic Agoro-Ombaka](http://www.agorodesign.com/) and [Sascha Willems](http://www.saschawillems.de)
 - Vulkan and the Vulkan logo are trademarks of the [Khronos Group Inc.](http://www.khronos.org)